 Silt or Sand

 If you use a private well, your water may have small black or brown specks, which are likely silt or sand.
 It is not harmful to drink, but it is certainly unpleasant when you feel a crunch in your mouth.
-These particles can also damage your well pump and wear out your dishwasher and washing machine.
+These particles can also damage you as are good pump and wear out your dishwasher and washing machine.
 You can try running water for a few days if it is a new well, replacing or repairing the screen, or installing a liner if it is a sandstone well.

 If you are unsure of the black specks in your water, call Aslan Plumbing.
 Our team of trained, licensed, and certified technicians can assess your plumbing issues and quickly find a solution.